stevencombs/retrocombs.github.io/_drafts/2021-04-04-mega65-ten-cool-things-part2.md

 Still a pile of work to do, but getting there :slight_smile:

-### 7. Use retro joysticks
+### 7. Play Amiga MOD files

-When you play a retro-game, you should use a retro-joystick complete with 9-pin connector, a single joystick, and a lone fire button; not a joypad or pad with fifty buttons.
+@M3wP's Manche mod-player being able to play Amiga MOD music on a MEGA65 is a cool highlight worth promoting

 ### 8. Load software from multiple storage devices (SD, IEC, internal Floppy Disk)